 2. Caudal fin is lunate with a single keel on the caudal peduncle

-Dorsal surface blue-grey to grey-brown, often bronzy.
-Ventral surface is white.
-Boundary between these tones is generally abrupt.
+Dorsal surface greyish-black, ventral surface pale to white.
+Boundary between these tones is abrupt.
 Small, irregular dark spots may be present on the flanks posterior to the last gill slit.
 Most specimens exhibit a black oval blotch in the axil of the pectoral fin.
-Dentition

 Teeth large, erect, triangular and serrated.
 More slender in lower jaw.
 In juveniles under 1.8 m (5.5 ft), the teeth have small lateral cusplets and in neonates, the lower teeth may actually lack marginal serration.